 A few months ago, I came across a second-hand copy of the Forgotten Voices of the Holocaust (Ebury Press, 2005).
 This is a remarkable compilation of interview excerpts from the survivors of the largest genocide in modern history.
 Collected by Lyn Smith over decades of work at the Imperial War Museum in London, these testimonies reveal some of the darkest and degrading experiences that victims suffered under Nazi rule and imprisonment.
 But many excerpts also acknowledge the instances of mutual support, goodness and acts of reciprocity that also characterised life during the Holocaust.

 As a Second World War historian, I have read abundantly on my topic, but very rarely does a book disturb me.
 In fact, I was so surprised by some of the themes I discovered in its pages, that I contacted a Holocaust archive in London and immediately offered to contribute to their weekly blog.
-(Hopefully it will be out next month!)
+(See my blog “Dignity in the Holocaust: Themes of Resistance in Oral History Testimonies” on the Weiner Library‘s website).

 The way this book conveys survivors’ experiences of the Holocaust is compelling.
 Although Lyn Smith has grouped the testimonies together in mostly chronological order (and a thematic chapter on “resistance”), hardly any historical or geographic context is granted.
 We simply learn the survivor’s name (i.e. Anna Bergman), her/his background (ie. Czech Jewish university student) and where s/he are discussing (ie. Prague).
 This lack of superfluous information actually strengthens the words on the pages, they become vastly more poignant.